Enriched functor categories for functor calculus: Enriched model categories

-Next, we consider what it means for the model structure and the $\V$-enrichment of $\D$ to be compatible with one another.
-We name the axioms below according to the usual convention when $\V$ is the category of simplicial sets, i.e., in the definition of a simplicial model category.
+Next, we consider what it means for the model structure on $\D$ and the $\V$-enrichment of $\D$ to be compatible with one another.
+We label the axioms below according to the usual convention when $\V$ is the category of simplicial sets, i.e., in the definition of a simplicial model category.

 \begin{definition} Let $\V$ be a closed symmetric monoidal model category.
 A $\V$-\emph{model category} is a $\V$-category $\D$ that is equipped with a model structure on its underlying category such that \begin{itemize} \item[(MC6)] the category $\D$ is tensored and cotensored over $\V$; and